Hunter College protesters descend on Met Gala, several arrests made. Here's the latest

 Hunter College goes fully remote

-The school made the announcement earlier Monday due to the ongoing protests.
+Hunter College made the announcement to go fully remote earlier Monday due to the ongoing protests.

-Because the demonstrations are designed to be on the move, the school's administrators said they were not sure how many protesters would gather outside Hunter and for how long.
+Because the demonstrations were designed to be on the move, the school's administrators said they were not sure how many protesters would gather outside Hunter and for how long.

 - Read more: Columbia University cancels main 2024 commencement ceremony, will host multiple ceremonies instead

-Earlier, police officers put barricades in place outside Hunter College's entrance on East 68th Street and Lexington Avenue.
-Starting at 3 p.m.
-Monday, when the fully remote approach took effect, students exited the campus in a large wave because a decision was made to cancel late afternoon and evening classes.
+Police officers put barricades in place outside the college's entrance on East 68th Street and Lexington Avenue.
+When the fully remote approach took effect at 3 p.m., students exited the campus in a large wave because a decision was made to cancel late afternoon and evening classes.

 Students said they learned of the change to online learning by email and text.
 Some said the announcement took them by surprise.